Electric-Coin-Company/zcash-docs/source/rtd_pages/development_guidelines.rst

     f, fixup = like "squash", but discard this commit's log message x, exec = run command (the rest of the line) using shell

 Modify each line with the according command, followed by the hash of the commit.
+You can also reorder commits by reordering lines.
 For example, if I wanted to squash my last 4 commits into the most recent commit for this PR:

 .. code-block:: bash